AlbaHernando/micropython_air_monitor_Group_4/README.md

 3.  **File Upload:** Upload all files from this repository to the ESP32, maintaining the exact directory structure.

+     To obtain the complete source code (including `main.py`, `config.py`, and the full `/lib` folder) at once, download the entire repository as a ZIP archive:

+    1. Click the green **"<> Code"** button at the top of this page.
+    2. Select **"Download ZIP"**.

+     Once unzipped, the directory structure is ready to be uploaded to the ESP32.

+### 4.2 Downloaded File Structure

+After unzipping, the downloaded folder will contain the following structured files, which are the core of the project.
+You can click on the file names below to view their contents directly on GitHub:

 4.  **Configuration:** Edit the `config.py` file on the ESP32 to enter your local Wi-Fi SSID, Password, and your Cloud API Endpoint URL. **This step is crucial so that the microcontroller is able to connect to Wi-Fi and Cloud and it operates correctly.
 Make sure not to forget it.**